vault12/zax-dashboard/README.md

 We maintain a live [Test Server](https://zt.vault12.com) that runs the stable build of Zax Dashboard.
 For testing purposes expiration of any communication on that relay is set to *30 minutes*.

-You can also check the latest build of `master` branch on [Github Pages](https://vault12.github.io/zax-dashboard/).
+You can also check the latest build of `main` branch on [Github Pages](https://vault12.github.io/zax-dashboard/).

 ## Features